 Our nation’s natural resources and open spaces must be preserved for current and future generations.
 No Rhode Islander can live in our great state without developing an appreciation for nature, and we are particularly fortunate to have access to the Narragansett Bay, beaches, parks, forests, and other impressive natural areas.
 In the tradition of environmental respect with which Rhode Islanders are raised, I have been working in Congress to protect our natural resources so that all Americans may experience their benefits.
-This includes championing legislation to preserve and enhance the Wood Pawcatuck Watershed.
-The Wood-Pawcatuck Watershed Protection Act, which passed the House of Representatives last Congress, could pave the way for making the rivers eligible for federal funds and protections under the Wild and Scenic Rivers Act.
+This includes cosponsoring H.R.706, a bill to establish the Blackstone River Valley National Historical Park, which will be dedicated to John H. Chafee, and championing legislation to preserve and enhance the Wood Pawcatuck Watershed.
+I am pleased that my bill, the Wood-Pawcatuck Watershed Protection Act, passed the House of Representatives in June 2013.
+It could pave the way for making our rivers eligible for federal funds and protections under the Wild and Scenic Rivers Act.

 Improve the quality of our air